How To Create Music Using One Guitar Riff

 It requires a workout of sorts to achieve this, hence the 7 Step Guitar Riff Workout!

-Let’s now continue the workout to more easily enable you to create incredible sounding music using riffs on your guitar.
+So let’s now continue that workout to more easily enable you to create music with the riffs you learn on your guitar.

 Why bother doing this?